Advanced Ski Touring Course – Tantalus Range

-The size group is small with lead guide Tristen Rasmussen and an assistant guide.
+The size group is small with lead guide Tristen Rasmussen.

 Note: BC Ski Guides Ltd is a valid BC Parks Permit holder for Tantalus Range BC.

-Important: You will be required to sign a waiver at the beginning of your course or guided trip.
-Please ensure you have read and understood the waiver prior to the course start date.
+Important Waiver: You will be required to sign a waiver at the beginning of your course or guided trip.
+Please ensure you have read and understood the waiver prior to the start date: ACMGRELEASE.pdf

 - Weather permitting early AM flight into Tantalus Range